i-MSCP/plugins/incubator/PhpSwitcher/README.md

 	--with-openssl --with-libdir=/lib/x86_64-linux-gnu --enable-ftp --with-imap --with-imap-ssl --with-kerberos \
 	--with-gettext --with-xmlrpc --with-xsl --enable-cgi

-	Note: If you need more modules, you must tune the configuration options and install needed libraries
+**Note:** If you need more modules, you must tune the configuration options and install needed libraries

+### Make new version available for customers

+	# Login into the panel as administrator and go to the PhpSwitcher interface
+	# Create new PHP version with the following parameters:
+		- Name: PHP5.3 (Fcgid)
+		- PHP binary path: /opt/php/5.3/bin/php-cgi
+		- PHP configuration path: /var/www/fcgi

+Once it's done and if all goes well, your customers should be able to switch to that new PHP version using their own PhpSwitcher interface, which is available in the 'Domains' section.

 #### Compilation and installation